Cereal84/notifyMe/README.md

 Support
 -------
  -------
-Due the python-notify library this script supports only Linux O.S. .
+Due the python-notify library this script supports Linux and OSX .

 Usage
 -----